Home invasion dreams

 Why this page is different from a dream dictionary

-Frequently asked questions about intruder dreams
+Frequently asked questions about home invasion dreams

 Does this dream mean someone will break into my home?

-How is this different from being attacked?
+How is this different from an attack dream?

 Part of a larger cluster